 The value of your education is more than the total cost of attendance or return on investment of your degree.
 As you look at colleges, look at the value you will get from the opportunities and experiences available to you.
 What’s different at Michigan Tech and how does that benefit you compared to other schools you’re considering?

-Michigan Tech students have a 92 percent placement rate within six months of graduation (within their field of study) and have the sixth-highest starting salaries in the nation among public universities at $63,400.
+Michigan Tech students have a 92 percent placement rate within six months of graduation (within their field of study) and have the fifteenth-highest highest early career pay in the nation with a median starting salary of $63,000.
 In addition, we’re ranked 18th in the nation for return on investment.

 Professors Know You by Name